iPad Buying Guide: iPad vs iPad Pro vs iPad mini

 iPad Models Compared

-The iPad lineup is made up of three families: the iPad Pro, iPad Air and the iPad mini.
+The iPad lineup is made up of three families: the iPad Pro, the iPad mini and the regular, 9.7-inch iPad.
 But as you drill down to the individual models, there is plenty of variety in specs, features and price.
 Here's a quick breakdown.

 |Best For||Laptop Replacement, Professional Artists||Laptop Replacement, Professional Artists||Note-Taking, Light Productivity||Media Consumption, Gaming||Reading, Email, Social Media, Light Gaming|